takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 <!-- omit in toc -->
 #### Before Submitting a Bug Report

 A good bug report shouldn't leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible.

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://gitlab.com/one-touch-pipeline/weskit/documentation).
 If you are looking for support, you might want to check [this section](#i-have-a-question)).
 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug.
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
-- Use the bug template ("Description" dropdown list) to provide information.
+- Use the bug template ("Description" drop-down list) to provide information.

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <p.kensche@dkfz-heidelberg.de>.
+> WARNING If this is a security-related bug, then you should not post bug report here as a GitLab issue.
+In this case, please report the bug at <weskit@dkfz-heidelberg.de>.
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

-- Open an [Issue](https://gitlab.com/one-touch-pipeline/weskit/api/issues/new) using the bug template("Description" dropdown list).
+- Open an [Issue](https://gitlab.com/one-touch-pipeline/weskit/api/issues/new) using the bug template("Description" drop-down list).
-- Explain the behaviour you would expect and the actual behaviour.
 - Please provide as much context as possible within each subsection of the template.

 Once it's filed: